Numerical studies of the Lagrangian approach for reconstruction of the conductivity in a waveguide: Acknowledgement

-The research of LB was supported by the Swedish Research Council (VR) and the research of KN was supported by the Swedish Foundation for Strategic Research.
+The research of L. B. is partially supported by the sabbatical program at the Faculty of Science, University of Gothenburg, Sweden, and the research of K. N. was supported by the Swedish Foundation for Strategic Research.
 The computations were performed on resources at Chalmers Centre for Computational Science and Engineering (C3SE) provided by the Swedish National Infrastructure for Computing (SNIC).